Here's how you can land a job paying $22 an hour during ABC13's virtual job fair

 Employers are looking for food preparers, carpenters, cement masons, flatbed CDL drivers, tractor operators and production employees.

 The pay ranges from $10 to $22 an hour.
-During the virtual job fair, Workforce Solutions recruiters will be standing by to take applicants' information.
+Workforce Solutions recruiters continue to stand by to take applicants' information.

 If you qualify, recruiters will contact you within the coming days, and you could have an interview as early as next week.
 Our virtual job fairs have helped more than 500 people get interviews, and more than a dozen are back at work.